avraham-bernstein/avraham-bernstein.github.io/index.html.md

 		* [Mkdocs](https://www.mkdocs.org/)
 		* a curriculum for a new computer science student
 		* my [algorithmic](https://en.wikipedia.org/wiki/Algorithm) inventions:
-			1. an extremely efficient `2^N` sized hash table that can grow without rehashing
+			1. an extremely efficient `2^N` sized [hash table](https://en.wikipedia.org/wiki/Hash_table) that can grow without rehashing
-			2. novel and efficient _Hamming Weight_-like calculation, i.e. that maps a number in the range \[`0,(2^N)-1`\] to the range \[`0,N`\], via the use of DFTs that generates a nearly uniform probability distribution that makes it useful as a cryptographic primitive
+			2. novel and efficient [Hamming Weight](https://en.wikipedia.org/wiki/Hamming_weight)-_like_ calculation, i.e. that maps a number in the range \[`0,(2^N)-1`\] to the range \[`0,N`\], via the use of a [DFT](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) that generates a nearly uniform probability distribution that makes it useful as a cryptographic primitive
 			3. highly efficient (i.e. via register operations) _invertible_ pseudo-random key wrapper primitive that maps a `2^N` bit number to a `2^(2N)` bit number
-			4. bioinformatics PCR trivial and accurate "systematic" noise reduction calculation
+			4. bioinformatics [PCR](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) trivial and accurate "systematic" noise reduction calculation
-			5. bioinformatics PCR highly accurate "Ct" calculation using AI techniques (i.e. without the use of functional analysis) that generally works even when encountering "inhibition"
+			5. bioinformatics [PCR](https://en.wikipedia.org/wiki/Polymerase_chain_reaction) highly accurate [Ct](https://torontech.com/what-is-ct-value-in-real-time-pcr/) calculation using AI techniques (i.e. without the use of functional analysis) that generally works even when encountering [inhibition](https://en.wikipedia.org/wiki/Polymerase_chain_reaction_inhibitors)
 			6. ...
 		* ...
 	3. Accessibility & Special Education:
 		* My invention enabling the blind to sonically "see"/understand maps and mathematical functions by using a standard web browser and a consumer grade graphics tablet.
 		* My invention of a generic _dyslexic_ friendly font.
-		* How I taught kinesiological multiplication.
+		* How I taught kinesiological multiplication to my grandson using floor tiles and masking tape.
 		* How I taught a second grader advanced mathematics in 30 min., i.e. exponents and binary arithmetic.
+		* Teaching [rational trigonometry](https://en.wikipedia.org/wiki/Divine_Proportions:_Rational_Trigonometry_to_Universal_Geometry) based upon the system that the ancient [Akkadians](https://en.wikipedia.org/wiki/Akkadian_Empire) invented about 4000 years ago.
 		* ...
 	4. Music Composition Software
 	5. Health & Exercise: